 I am currently an assistant professor of special education at Illinois State University and the director of the Spatial Ability and Blind Engineering Research project.
 I use interdisciplinary approaches to study equity and access for disabled students1 in technology-mediated learning environments in order to disrupt systemic ableism and to reimagine technology-mediated education as a place that values and actively makes space for disabled ways of knowing and being.

-My dissertation research investigates how K-12 local education agencies (LEAs) ensure equitable access to technology enhanced learning for disabled students by enacting technology accessibility policies.
-The study explores this process at five LEAs through interviews with district leaders and the analysis of policy artifacts.
-The study articulates how proactive K-12 LEAs are interpreting and subsequently implementing technology accessibility policy as they develop and procure technologies.
+My dissertation research investigated how K-12 local education agencies (LEAs) ensured equitable access to technology-mediated learning for disabled students by enacting technology accessibility policies.
+The study explored this process at five LEAs through interviews with district leaders and the analysis of policy artifacts.
+The study articulated how proactive K-12 LEAs interpreted and subsequently implemented technology accessibility policy as they develop and procured technologies.

-I am a special education teacher and a teacher of the blind by professional background.
+I am a teacher of blind and disabled students by professional background.
 My K-12 teaching experience spans a variety of settings including: charter schools, large urban public schools, and residential schools.
-I also served as the director of education for the National Federation of the Blind, where I developed STEM and Braille education programs for learners of all ages and served as a resource to students, parents, and educators around the country.
-My professional experiences as well as my lived experience as a blind person have engendered a devotion to creating learning environments that are accessible to all learners.
+I also served as the Director of Education for the National Federation of the Blind, where I developed STEM and Braille education programs for blind learners of all ages and served as a resource to students, parents, and educators around the country.
+My professional experiences as well as my lived experience as a blind person have engendered a devotion to creating learning environments that are accessible to disabled learners.

 1 On this page and in my research, I use identity-first language (i.e., disabled person) instead of person-first language (i.e., person with a disability), as this language more accurately reflects my view of disability as a component of identity and a point of pride.